jump-dev/jump-dev.github.io/_posts/2025-01-27-oem_update.md

 ## Other changes

 We have extended the local testing of HiGHS, making it possible to run unit tests from an external repository.
-The external unit tests are built with CMak and Catch2, consistent with the ones already in HiGHS.
+The external unit tests are built with CMake and Catch2, consistent with the ones already in HiGHS.
 It is also possible to use private problem instances for additional checks, as we consider introducing modifications to the code.
 A thorough analysis of updates is very helpful as we